coder-abdo/hono-notes-app/README.md

   2. Tailwindcss (for styling), ps: may I use another css library will see

 I'm trying to learn Hono and Prisma, so this is what I accomplish so far

+I used Vue, Tailwindcss, and Pinia to handle the frontend.

+finally, I wanna try do unit and E2E testing.